Donders-Institute/bidscoin/docs/workflow.rst

 Edit window
 ^^^^^^^^^^^

-In the main window, you can double-click the BIDS output name of a data sample or click the ``Edit`` button next to it (NB: the `*` in this button indicates that attention is required) to open a second window, as shown below.
-In this edit window, the full bids-mapping info of the clicked data-sample (AKA run-item) is shown, with the filesystem ``Properties`` and file ``Attributes`` input on the left, and, most importantly, the associated BIDS ``Data type``, ``Data filename`` and ``Meta data`` output on the right.
-By double-clicking cells, you can modify the (automatically generated) values that you think are not optimal or incorrect.
-You should first make sure the BIDS ``Data type`` (drop down menu) and its ``suffix`` label (drop down menu) are set correctly, after which the BIDS entities can be edited.
+In the main window, you can double-click the BIDS output name of a data sample or click the ``Edit`` button next to it (NB: the `*` in this button indicates that attention is required) to open a new window, as shown below.
+In this new window, the full bids-mapping info of the clicked data-sample (AKA run-item) is shown, with the filesystem ``Properties`` and file ``Attributes`` input on the left, and, most importantly, the associated BIDS ``Data type``, ``Data filename`` and ``Meta data`` output on the right.
+You should first make sure the BIDS ``Data type`` (drop down menu) and its ``suffix`` label (drop down menu) are set correctly, and then you should edit the (automatically generated) BIDS values that you think are not optimal or incorrect (double-click the cell).
 Each time an item is edited, a new ``Data filename`` preview is shown (green or red text indicates that the name is BIDS compliant or not).
 In the ``Meta data`` table (see the figure below) you can enter key-value pairs that you like to to be appended (by the standard ``dcm2niix2bids`` `plugin <advanced.html#plugins>`__) to the standard meta-data in the json sidecar file.
 Editing the source properties and attributes of a study bidsmap is usually not necessary and considered `advanced usage <advanced.html>`__.

 If the preview of the BIDS filename and meta-data both look good, you can store the data in the bidsmap by clicking the ``OK`` button.

 .. figure:: ./_static/bidseditor_edit.png

-   The edit window for customizing a bidsmap run item, featuring the ``TaskName`` value being set to something more informative
+   The edit window for customizing a bidsmap run item, featuring file name matching (.*\.IMA) and dynamic metadata values (e.g. ``TimeZero``).
+BIDS values that are restricted to a limited set are presented with a drop-down menu (here the ``Data type``, the ``rec`` and the ``suffix`` value).

-Finally, if all BIDS output names in the main window are fine, you can click on the ``Save`` button and proceed with running the bidscoiner tool.
-Note that the bidsmapper and bidseditor don't do anything except reading from and writing to a bidsmap yaml-file.
+Finally, if all BIDS output names in the main window are fine, you can click on the ``Save`` button and proceed with running the bidscoiner tool (step 2).
+Note that re-running the bidsmapper or bidseditor is always a safe thing to do since these tools will re-use the existing bidsmap yaml-file and will not delete or write anything to disk except to the bidsmap yaml-file.

 .. tip::
    The BIDScoin GUI features several ways to help you setting the right values: